-This website is for people who want to understand the world better, and learn how to do things the smart way.
-You’ll read about a variety of topics: everything from how to account for the influence of the halo effect, to how you can counter strawman arguments.
+This website is for people who want to understand the world better and learn how to do things the smart way.
+You’ll read about a variety of topics: everything from how to account for the influence of the halo effect, to how you can counter logical fallacies.

 Each article is written with the following goals in mind: